 I much preferred it when popular geo-political discourse involved writing “FUCK BUSH” on your tits or “impeach Blair” on your MySpace profile, rather than today's endless stream of lazy “GOBAMA” tweets.
 Which is why I was gratified to find a group of people on the other side of the planet who are refusing to let the political bogeymen of my teenage years slink away into lucrative speaker-circuit careers or take up completely inappropriate positions as peace envoys without getting some kind of hassle for it.

-VICE: How did the Kuala Lumpur War Foundation to Criminalise War get started, exactly?
+VICE: How did the Kuala Lumpur War Foundation to Criminalize War get started, exactly?

-Musa Bin Ismail: His Excellency Tun Mahathir Mohamad, the fourth Prime Minister of Malaysia, and a group of imminent personalities – mainly lawyers – founded the foundation in 2008 with a view to condemn war as a crime in resolving conflicts between nation states or belligerent groups.
+Musa Bin Ismail: His Excellency Tun Mahathir Mohamad, the fourth Prime Minister of Malaysia, and a group of eminent personalities—mainly lawyers—started the foundation in 2008 with a view to condemn war as a crime in resolving conflicts between nation states or belligerent groups.

-The grace and outstanding respectable feature of the Kuala Lumpur War Crimes Commission and the Kuala Lumpur War Crimes Tribunal is that no one is favoured and everyone would be treated equally.
-No one would be spared from prosecution if he commits any act relating to war crimes because of his high position.
+The outstanding feature of the Kuala Lumpur War Crimes Commission and the Kuala Lumpur War Crimes Tribunal is that no one is favored and everyone is treated equally.
+No one will be spared from prosecution if he commits any act relating to war crimes because of his high position.